hopkinsc53/ELK/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- The main advantage of automating configuration with ansible is the ability to update multiple devices at the same time; Where as, one would have to update every single system individually.
+In networks with many systems connected this could prove to be very time consuming.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._